Paul Brooks Davis: Artwork appearing in film, television and music

-Paul Davis's artwork has appeared in many movies and TV shows.
+Davis's artwork has appeared in many movies and TV shows.
 When Richard Dreyfuss and Marsha Mason share an apartment in The Goodbye Girl, it is decorated with Davis's poster for the New York Shakespeare Festival production of Henry V. Davis's poster of Che Guevara appears both in Brian De Palma's Hi, Mom! and Rob Cohen's A Small Circle of Friends.

-In the film adaptation of John Guare's Six Degrees of Separation, Davis's mural for New York City's Arcadia restaurant is featured.
+In the 1993 film adaptation of John Guare's Six Degrees of Separation, Davis's mural for New York City's Arcadia restaurant is featured.
 Paul's iconic poster for the Public Theater production of Three Penny Opera is on the wall of Jonathan Eliot's apartment in the NBC sitcom The Single Guy.
 In the 2009 film Precious, Paul's poster for the 1975 production of Ntozake Shange's For Colored Girls adorns the teacher's apartment.

-In a classroom scene in A Nightmare on Elm Street, Davis' poster for The Cherry Orchard hangs on the wall.
-Davis created album artwork for 2 Chiaroscuro Records releases - Gene Krupa's "Live at the New School" and Summit Reunion's "Yellow Dog Blues".
+In a classroom scene in A Nightmare on Elm Street (1984), Davis' poster for The Cherry Orchard hangs on the wall.
+Davis created album artwork for two Chiaroscuro Records releases: Gene Krupa's Jazz at the New School and Summit Reunion's Yellow Dog Blues.